neoforged/.github/primers/1.22/index.md

     - `NautilusAi` - The brain of a nautilus.
     - `ZombieNautilus` - The zombie nautilus entity.
     - `ZombieNautilusAi` - The brain of a zombie nautilus.
+- `net.minecraft.world.entity.monster`
+    - `Husk$HuskGroupData` - The group data for the husk.
+    - `Parched` - The parched entity.
 - `net.minecraft.world.entity.player.Player`
     - `cannotAttackWithItem` - Checks whether the player cannot attack with the item.
     - `getItemSwapScale` - Returns the scalar to use for the item swap animation.